gopesh-code/gopesh-code/README.md

 Outside of work, I'm interested in furthering my knowledge in the tech world.
 I also build many side projects (most of them are in private repositories).

 #### Fun Facts:
-- I don't like coffee.
+- I don't like bad design.
-- Demon Slayer is my favorite anime.
+-
-- I love using Mac after switching from Linux.
+- I love using Mac (borrowed) after switching from Linux & Windows.
 ## 👨🏻‍💻 &nbsp;A Little Bit About Me and My Interests</h2>

 <!--[![GitHub gopesh-code](https://img.shields.io/github/followers/gopesh-code?label=follow&style=social)](https://github.com/gopesh-code)